openzipkin-attic/docker-zipkin/README.md

 Then configure the [Kafka sender](https://github.com/openzipkin/zipkin-reporter-java/blob/master/kafka11/src/main/java/zipkin2/reporter/kafka11/KafkaSender.java) or [Kafka 0.8 sender](https://github.com/openzipkin/zipkin-reporter-java/blob/master/kafka08/src/main/java/zipkin2/reporter/kafka08/KafkaSender.java)
-using a `bootstrapServers` value of `192.168.99.100:9092`.
+using a `bootstrapServers` value of `host.docker.internal:9092` if your application is a docker container or `localhost:19092` if not, but running on the same host.

-By default, this assumes your Docker host IP is 192.168.99.100.
-If this is not the case, adjust `KAFKA_ADVERTISED_HOST_NAME` in `docker-compose-kafka.yml` and the `bootstrapServers` configuration of the kafka sender to match your Docker host IP.
+If you are using Docker machine, adjust `KAFKA_ADVERTISED_HOST_NAME` in `docker-compose-kafka.yml` and the `bootstrapServers` configuration of the kafka sender to match your Docker host IP (ex.
+192.168.99.100:19092).

 If you prefer to activate the
 [Kafka 0.8 collector](https://github.com/openzipkin/zipkin/tree/master/zipkin-collector/kafka08) (which uses ZooKeeper),